Manage & Analyze Time

 For example, which task hinges on another task?
 What can be completed independently?
 Is there anything you’ve been doing at the beginning of the project that makes more sense to do at the end?

 You might think these answers would be obvious, but we tend to get caught up in the rush to get everything done and completely miss these areas for improvement.

 To find them, you should take note of the exact times when your employees become less productive.
 For example, maybe you notice Jordan’s activity level dips whenever you ask him to map out the user journey for the product you’re designing.

 When you bring this up to him, you figure out that he struggles to do this task without having clear user personas, which you usually have a different employee developing around the same time.
 Going forward, you decide to start the user personas earlier so they’ll be edited and client-approved by the time Jordan begins the user journey.

 Figuring out what’s slowing down your project’s progress will make a huge difference in your overall speed and cohesiveness.

 Of course, not all employees perform equally.
-Quantifying your team members’ varying levels of efficiency is highly beneficial: You’ll be able to reward high performers, motivate average performers, and train or let go under-performers.
+Quantifying your team members’ varying levels of efficiency is highly beneficial.
+You’ll be able to reward high performers, motivate average performers, and train or reassign under-performers.